Last Updated on March 2, 2026 by Emily Hopkins

 What are the taxes for retirees in Portugal?

-Once you are a tax resident in Portugal, your pension will be charged at 14.5% for income up to €7,479 and up to 48% for income over €78,834.
+Once you are a tax resident in Portugal, your pension income is taxed under the standard income tax bands.
+Rates start at around 14.5% for lower income levels and rise progressively to 48% for higher income brackets, with thresholds adjusted periodically by the government.

 How to move retirement funds, pensions, and secure a residence permit in Portugal?